 - Drinking soda on a regular basis can also cause weight gain around the stomach and abdominal area according to The Harvard School of Public health reports.
 Drinking soda is the leading contributor to visceral fat around your mid-section.

-People use soda, sport drink, and other sweetened drinks in place of pure filtered water because it’s convenient and…you guessed it…sweet.
-Add some caffeine in, a little caramel coloring and acidic carbonation, and it becomes a ticking time bomb that really shows its ugly head the older you get.
+People use soda, sport drinks, and other sweetened drinks in place of pure filtered water because it’s convenient and…you guessed it…sweet.
+Add some caffeine in, a little caramel coloring and phosphoric acidic, and it becomes a ticking time bomb that really shows its ugly head the older you get.

 Have you heard of inflammation?
 Both stroke and Alzheimer’s disease are primarily inflammatory disorders.
 Soda is known to change the gut bacteria in humans.
 Artificial sweeteners cause glucose intolerance, and thus begins the cascading effects…

 So what do you think?
-Soda manufacturers are already fighting back with new “suggestive advertising” to get you to add more soda to your meals, claiming you “need it” to get through your busy day.
+Soda manufacturers are already fighting back with new “suggestive advertising” to get you to add more soda to your meals.
+They claim you “need it” to get through your busy day.
 Don’t get trapped into this way of thinking and don’t allow your children to get trapped into this false advertising either.
 There is absolutely NO advantage to drinking reduced- or no-calorie, sugar-free drinks whether they are carbonated or not.
-In fact, there is no advantage to drinking any sort of carbonated drink aside from a short-lived sugar high and the nasty sugar crash in the end.
+In fact, there is no advantage to drinking any sort of carbonated drinks.
+The only advantage is a short-lived sugar high and the nasty sugar crash in the end.

 When you feel a need to recharge your batteries or quench a thirst, there is always pure, filtered water that will take care of both.
 Yes, water provides the body with energy!
 Add some lemon or lime to your water or crush up some fruit in it.
-Try it for yourself and don’t allow commercial advertising to taunt you or your children.
+Try it for yourself and don’t allow commercial advertising to taunt you or your children any longer.

 Is fruit juice better than drinking artificial sweeteners?

-This is a question that always pops up when I tell my clients to set aside the soda and energy drinks.
 Unfortunately, consuming fruit juice without diluting it at least by a third, is not much better than consuming a few tablespoons of sugar.
 Fruit juices contain a lot of sugar, a little bit of fiber, and a few vitamins.
-But grabbing a piece of fruit offers all the benefits of the nice little package of sweetness.
-Again, the more you consume sugar, the higher your chances are of developing more gut problems unless it is accompanied by the natural fiber and vitamins that fruit in the whole offers.
-I recommend drinking only 8 ounces of fruit juice daily that has been diluted by adding another 8 ounces of pure, filtered water.
+Again, the more you consume sugar, the higher your chances are of developing more gut problems.
+It’s different if it is accompanied by the natural fiber and vitamins that fruit in the whole offers.
+I recommend drinking only 8 ounces of fruit juice daily, diluted by adding 4-6 ounces of pure, filtered water.
 Better yet, leave the glass in the cupboard and just grab an organic piece of whole fruit and enjoy each and every bite.

 You can review the combined American Heart Association and the American Stroke Association’s April 2017 study here thanks for Dr. David Permutter.